-If you would have told me five years ago that I would be a full-fledged DIY chic, I would have told you that you were crazier than a football bat — I’m a girl who’s easily distracted by flashy packaging.
+If you would have told me five years ago that I would be a full-fledged DIY chick, I would have told you that you were crazier than a football bat — I’m a girl who’s easily distracted by flashy packaging.
 I also really appreciate the convenience of going to the grocery store and quickly grabbing whatever it is I need whenever I need it.
 I love(d) personal care products that smell like a summer breeze or a field of fresh lavender.

 So how then, you may be wondering, did I begin to make the transition from pre-packaged, chemical-filled food-like items and personal care products to #LifeFromScratch?
 I’ll tell you.

 My #LifeFromScratch journey began about six years ago.

 I had just graduated from nursing school and began work as a registered nurse in the emergency room of a busy hospital.
 Talk about eye opener!
 People came in to the E.R. for all kinds of reasons ranging from stubbed toes (yes, seriously, stubbed toes) to dissecting aortic aneurysms, and everything in between.
 I dug the cool stuff like the fractures where I could see bone poking through skin, a good foreign body removal, or a juicy incision and drainage of a boil.
 That stuff always made my day a little brighter.

 But eventually the sheer quantity of people that came into the emergency room presenting with chronic illnesses began to wear on me.
 Cancer, diabetes, heart disease, liver failure…all of these diseases that are largely lifestyle and environmental diseases!
 Of course there is a genetic component, but for the most part, all of these maladies are a result of modifiable risk factors (i.e. smoking status, diet, activity level, etc.).